YentaMantis/Clonk/README.md

 # Clonk
 A puzzle game written in c using SDl2, SDL_mixer and SDL_ttf.
-Warning, the code is hot garbage
+Warning!
+The code is hot garbage...